njgibbon/njgibbon/README.md

 * I strongly advocate for continual, sustainable, incremental improvement as *generally* the best method to achieve any goal.
 * I'm a minimalist and am always looking to make things simpler, clearer & more impactful.
-* I highly value learning & try to keep up with modern IT through a variety of media.
+* I highly value learning & try to keep up with modern IT through a variety of media & methods.
 * I enjoy maintaining my own blog & have found it so useful that I expect I will keep this up in some form or other for a very long time.

 Outside of computing I enjoy fitness :muscle:, football :soccer:, reading :scroll: & all of the usual stuff :tv:.